CloudifySource/cloudify-cloud-drivers/ec2-ubuntu/README.md

 This cloud driver uses the default provisionig driver based on JClouds, but start Ubuntu images on EC2 and then adds the `ubuntu` user to the list of sudoers.

-> This cloud driver has been tested on Cloudify 2.1.1
+> This cloud driver has been tested with Cloudify 2.1.1 m2 build available for download [here](http://repository.cloudifysource.org/org/cloudifysource/2.1.1/gigaspaces-cloudify-2.1.1-ga-b1396-214.zip)

 # Installation